Mixed Breeds

 Training

-Both German Shepherds and Rottweilers are intelligent breeds that are easy to train and learn quickly but, because of their size, it’s essential to socialize them young.
+Both German Shepherds and Rottweilers are intelligent breeds that are easy to train and learn quickly, but because of their size, it’s essential to socialize them young.
 As they get older, Shepweilers may not know their own strength and will jump on smaller children because they want to play.

 Positive training techniques will benefit your new pet.
-Punishment based training for guard dogs will make them aggressive and fearful of other dogs and may cause them to bite without warning.
+Punishment-based training for guard dogs will make them aggressive and fearful of other dogs and may cause them to bite without warning.

 The temperament of a hybrid dog is inherited from their parents.
 It’s more likely they’ll take from one of their parents rather than both.
-Mixed breeds have temperaments that are hard to predict, so ask your breeder if possible to see their parents.
+Mixed breeds have temperaments that are hard to predict, so ask your breeder, if possible to see their parents.

 Exercise & Living Conditions